SKorean lawmaker accuses president of violating constitution

 The hearing proceeded without Park, who refused to testify for the second time following her no-show on Tuesday.
 The nine-justice court cannot force Park to appear.

-The court had planned to hear testimony from four of Park’s former and current aides suspected of helping Park’s jailed friend, Choi Soon-sil, but only one appeared.
+The court had planned to hear testimony from four of Park’s former and current aides suspected of helping Choi, but only one appeared.

+Besides the corruption allegations, the court is also looking into accusations in the impeachment bill that found Park responsible for restrictions on media reporting and for government inaction on the day in 2014 when a ferry sank, killing more than 300 passengers.

+Yoon Jeon-chu, who has been Park’s aide since 2013, did not answer directly when asked about her interactions with Choi and about what Park did on the day of a ferry disaster.

-The court was not able to deliver subpoenas to former aides Ahn Bong-geun and Lee Jae-man, who both worked with Park for nearly 20 years since her days as a lawmaker, and Lee Yeong-seon, a current aide, asked to appear at another date, the court said.
+The court was not able to deliver subpoenas to former aides Ahn Bong-geun and Lee Jae-man, who both worked with Park for nearly 20 years since her days as a lawmaker, and Lee Yeong-seon, another current aide, asked to appear at another date, the court said.

 Park has publicly apologized for putting trust in Choi, but denied accusations by state prosecutors that she colluded with her friend in criminal activities.
 Prosecutors also indicted Choi’s niece and several former government and presidential officials who allegedly assisted Choi in manipulating state affairs and exploiting her connections with Park to amass an illicit fortune.